ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 ## Experiment with input formats and writing styles

 Different models, model configurations, prompt formats, word choices, and submits can yield different results.
-Therefore, it’s impofiant to experiment with prompt attributes like the style, the word choice, and the type prompt (zero shot, few shot, system prompt).
+Therefore, it’s important to experiment with prompt attributes like the style, the word choice, and the type prompt (zero shot, few shot, system prompt).

 For example a prompt with the goal to generate text about the revolutionary video game console Sega Dreamcast, can be formulated as a **question**, a **statement** or an **instruction**, resulting in different outputs:
 -	**Question**: What was the Sega Dreamcast and why was it such a revolutionary console?